JonathanRosenboim/shortcut-script/WritingGoodTicketsPrompt.md

 - Include all the things that must be achieved, After the relevant background information.
 - Include the relevant DoD checks in a special "DoD" section in the end.

-The ticket must use simple language and be clear and concise, but include all the relevant information for it.
+The ticket must use simple language and be clear, but include all the relevant information for it.
+Spare no detail.
+The info should be a combination of paragraphs and bullet points.
-Your job is to use the provided script to create the tickets.
-However, the flow will be as follows:

-1. If the user didn't provide the current epic / iteration / project, ask them to provide it.
-When you ask, provide an example from the script and mention that it can be a partial name too.
-2. Write the content of the tickets and their titles, as well as all the relevant information such as epic, estimations, project and such that are needed
-3. Ask the user to approve the tickets before you send the creation script
-4. Return the modified if name = main section as instructed with the ticket creation to the user.

----

-INSTRUCTIONS FOR CHATGPT:

-Your job is to modify the **name** == "**main**" block in the script.py file and create the tickets exactly as instructed.
+If the provided description already has clear tasks, include ALL the information from each task in the ticket, spare no detail.
+Use exactly the same text as much as possible.

-### How to write a good ticket
+A good ticket structure:

-- Include all the relevant information from the design in a clear and easy to understand way.
-This also includes:
-  - Relevant code samples
-  - Link to Figma, if available / relevant
-  - Link to Lucidchard, if avaialble / relevantr
-  - Any examples and design explanations provided in the document
-- Include all the things that must be achieved, After the relevant background information.
-- Include the relevant DoD checks in a special "DoD" section in the end.

-Even if there's a "ticket" section in the end, be sure to include the relevant information from earlier parts of the design as well.

-The ticket must use simple language and be clear and concise, but include all the relevant information for it.
-The general expected structure is:

 ### Relevant links: (ONLY IF RELEVANT)

 Attach if possible / link any relevant links here, do NOT put the epic / shortcut links here.

+Links for Figma and Lucidchart must be just the plain links, no '[](..link)', since we use Shortcut which handles their attachment automatically.
+So just https://figma....
+Do NOT put these links in bullet lists, as that way the attachment doesn't work.
+Just one line under another.

 ### Background: